-- Make sure the input signal setting in the Signal menu matches the signal from the connected device.
+- Make sure the Input Signal or Video Signal setting in the Signal menu matches the signal from the connected device.
 See Adjusting Signal Settings.

 - Make sure the lens is not fogged by condensation.
 If you’ve just moved the projector from a cold environment, wait a couple of minutes before using it.

 - Adjust the Sharpness setting on the Image menu.
 See Adjusting the Image.

 - If you’re projecting from a computer and displaying an image that contains a lot of fine detail, you may notice vertical bands or some of the characters may look heavy or blurred.
 Press the Auto button on the remote control or the Enter button on the projector to reset the projector’s Tracking, Sync and Position settings.

 If further adjustment is needed, you can fine-tune the Tracking and Sync settings manually using the Signal menu.
 See Adjusting Signal Settings.